Information for Applicants

 If you are an international student, you may need to provide evidence of your English language abilities in order to secure a place.

 All students are also members of a college.
 You do not need to specify a college preference, but you are welcome to do so.
-Please be aware that an offer of a place on the DPhil programme will not constitute a guarantee that you will be offered a place in your first choice college.
+Please be aware that an offer of a place on the DPhil programme does not constitute a guarantee that you will be offered a place in your first choice college.